 Butter

-Maple syrup (or perhaps some Cranberry Syrup)
+Maple syrup (or perhaps some

 Heat a cast iron skillet or griddle over medium-low heat; you want it to slowly get nice and hot.